kata198/jsonToCsv/README.md

 	If the key is prefixed with an operation, it is used to REACH a value.

 	If a key is NOT prefixed with an operation, it becomes a value printed.

-	All keys to be printed, of course, must be AFTER the line item.

 	Unless you are using an op to change level, the quoted key should be followed by a comma to separate.